0xs34n/summarizely-cli/README.md

 - Files written to `summaries/` (created if missing) with lexicographically sortable names:
   - `YYYY-MM-DDTHH-mm-ssZ-<videoId>-<slug>.md`
+  - `...-transcript.vtt` (original captions), saved by default
+  - `...-transcript.txt` (plain text with timestamps), saved by default
+- Opt out of transcript files with `--no-save-transcript`.
 - Convenience copy at `summaries/latest.md` updated on each run.
 - Unless `--json` is used, the Markdown is also printed to stdout.